cd1zz/securitycopilot/LogicApps/SoftwareRiskReview/README.md

   --yes
 ```

+Creates a new Azure OpenAI resource, which is required before you can deploy and use models like gpt-4, gpt-4.1, or gpt-4o.

+Parameter details:
+  --name: Unique name of your Azure OpenAI resource.
+  --resource-group: Azure Resource Group to contain this resource.
+  --kind OpenAI: Specifies this is an Azure OpenAI resource (not a generic Cognitive Service).
+  --sku S0: Standard pricing tier (S0 is the only available tier for OpenAI).
+  --location: Region where this resource will be deployed (must be one that supports the model you want later).
+  --custom-domain: Friendly DNS name prefix for the endpoint.
+  --yes: Automatically confirms creation (bypasses interactive confirmation).

 Reference: [az cognitiveservices account create](https://learn.microsoft.com/en-us/cli/azure/cognitiveservices/account?view=azure-cli-latest#az-cognitiveservices-account-create)

 ---

 ### 4. Deploy a Model (e.g., `gpt-4o`)

+Creates a model deployment inside the previously created Azure OpenAI resource.
+This is what lets you call the model via API using a specific deployment-name.

 ```powershell
 az cognitiveservices account deployment create `